apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 \n                Sale price$158.00
 ```

-There are numerous ways how we could approach this.
-Let's try a very naive solution:
+This can be approached in a variety of ways.
+To start let's look at a naive solution:

 ```js
 price.textContent.split('$')[1];